 - Life Expectancy: 12–14 years or longer

-The miniature pinscher, aka min pin, are small, square-shaped dogs who look like miniature Doberman pinschers.
-They have dark, oval eyes; high-set ears that stand erect if cropped; small feet with toes similar to those of a cat and a tail that’s usually short and erect (the tail is typically cropped, although this practice is illegal in many European countries for non-working dogs).
+The Miniature Pinscher, a.k.a.
+Min Pin, is a small, square-shaped dog who looks like miniature Doberman Pinschers.
+They have dark, oval eyes; high-set ears that stand erect if cropped; small feet with toes similar to those of a cat; and a tail that’s usually short and erect.

-The short coat is smooth, and standard colors include red, stag red, black with rust, black with tan, chocolate with rust and chocolate with tan (although other colors are possible).
+The short coat is smooth, and standard colors include red, stag red, black with rust, black with tan, chocolate with rust and chocolate with tan.

 2. Where They Came From